adamhrz/amh-ayla-ios/README.md

 #Aura
 ####Ayla Networks' iOS Demo Application

 Supports iOS version 9.0 and above;
-Supports CocoaPods version 1.0.0 and above.
-No longer supports version 0.39.0.

 #Getting Started
 The following steps should be run in Terminal.